-And such an essential organization couldn't make life better for Canada's entrepreneurs without the financial support of Canada's best online casinos - , unimaginably large selection of online games, and timely 24/7 customer support!
+And such an essential organization couldn't make life better for Canada's entrepreneurs without the financial support of Canada's best online casinos - .
+It's also known for its instant payouts , unimaginably large selection of online games, and timely 24/7 customer support!

 According to Statistics Canada data for 2013 there were over 1 million Canadians working in science and technology occupations across the country representing 10% of total employment.
 A study by the Brookfield Institute for Innovation + Entrepreneurship at Ryerson University indicates that the number of high-growth firms in Canada has almost doubled between 2000 to 2012, representing 4.6%of all businesses i n 2012 compared to 2.5% in 2000.
 According to data published by the Federation of Canadian Municipalities, there are now more than 28 active tech-clusters across the country generating over $50 billion dollars annually and employing about 290,000 people.